ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 The Nix language is used to declare the configuration to be built by Nix, if you want to play with NixOS and Flakes and enjoy the benefits they bring, you must learn the basics of this language first.

-The Nix language is a simple functional language, if you already have some experience in programming, it should take less than 2 hours to go through Nix lanuage's basics.
+The Nix language is a simple functional language, if you already have some experience in programming, it should take less than 2 hours to go through its basics.

 Please read [**Nix language basics - nix.dev**](https://nix.dev/tutorials/first-steps/nix-language) and [Chapter 4.
-The Basics of the Language - Nix Pills](https://nixos.org/guides/nix-pills/basics-of-language.html) to get a basic understanding of Nix language now, they are all good introductory materials.
+The Basics of the Language - Nix Pills](https://nixos.org/guides/nix-pills/basics-of-language.html) to get a basic understanding of the Nix language now, they are all good introductory materials.

 ## VI.
 Managing the system declaratively